 The Commission is extremely effective at resolving cases at an early stage, without the need for formal enforcement proceedings.
 About 80 per cent of cases (approximately 99 to date) have been resolved in this way.
 However, we will not hesitate to invoke our formal enforcement powers where this is necessary.
 For examples of use of our enforcement powers please see our enforcement work page.

 The Commission can conduct an inquiry into any matter which relates to sections 8 or 9 of the Equality Act, namely equality and diversity or human rights.
 There is no specific standard of evidence needed to trigger an inquiry.
-The Commission does not need to suspect that there has been a breach of equality or human rights legislations to launch an inquiry.
-For details of our formal Inquiries:
+The Commission does not need to suspect that there has been a breach of equality or human rights legislation to launch an Inquiry.